 The display can be changed to suit your preferences.
 You can edit the face manually on watch settings and change each component individually.
 You have the option to add or remove your preferred widgets (such as steps, calories, altitude).

 There are several downloadable faces straight from the Connect IQ Store.

-The standard strap is silicone but a popular variation is steel.
-The steel strap is more robust and this is reflected by the higher price.
+The standard strap is silicone but a popular variation is

 The silicone strap does a great job of making the watch feel slightly less bulky.
 The rubbery design stretches depending on the wrist size and assures a comfortable fit.
 It also has a ‘quick fit’ mechanism meaning it can be changed with minimal hassle.

 The stainless steel strap makes the watch even sturdier but it also increases the weight.
 In my opinion, it doesn’t really suit the watch and the silicone strap is by far the better option.

 The Fenix 5X holds strong at depths of up to 100 metres.
 I doubt you’ll be going this deep so you don’t need to worry about the watch in or around water.

 The buttons are solid metal and add a beautiful finish to the watch.